Inkstone

-An inkstone is traditional Chinese stationery.
-It is a stone mortar for the grinding and containment of ink.
+An inkstone is a stone mortar for the grinding and containment of ink.
 In addition to stone, inkstones are also manufactured from clay, bronze, iron, and porcelain.
 The device evolved from a rubbing tool used for rubbing dyes dating around 6,000 to 7,000 years ago.
+It is part of traditional Chinese stationery.

 History

 Early history

 The inkstone is Chinese in origin and is used in calligraphy and painting.
 Extant inkstones date from early antiquity in China.

 The device evolved from a rubbing tool used for rubbing dyes dating around 6,000 to 7,000 years ago.
 The earliest excavated inkstone is dated from the 3rd century BC, and was discovered in a tomb located in modern Yunmeng, Hubei.
 Usage of the inkstone was popularized during the Han dynasty.